Ideal Place for Penile Implant Surgery

 to less than 0.5% percent, the lowest in the world.

 Penile implant risks – infection concerns at large hospitals

 At the surgical center, Dr. Eid has significant control over the sanitary conditions and the overall patient experience.
 While hospitals are sanitary, exposure to other sick and infected patients drastically increases the risk of infection during penile implantation.
 Exposure to virulent bacteria is greater in hospital operating rooms and during post-operative recovery than at the surgical center.
 At high-volume hospitals, there is heavy traffic of medical professionals and patients, which also jeopardizes the infection-free recovery.

 Large institutions may be associated with teaching hospitals with residents or doctors in training.
 In such cases, these less-experienced professionals may be involved in the surgical process and/or the administration of anesthesia.
 Their presence in the operating room also slows the time necessary to complete the procedure, thereby increasing the patient’s risk of exposure to microorganisms.

 As mentioned above, the medical support staff in hospitals—especially the nurses—interact with patients of every illness, infection, and condition.
 As they move from room to room and patient to patient, the risk of transferring virulent bacteria is nearly impossible to prevent.
 Witness the Ebola epidemic.
 Hospital nursing staff also tends to be stretched very thin and priority must be given to those most in need.

-As such, recovering penile implant patients would not receive the level of dedicated care and recovery support that Dr. Eid and Dr. Cohen and their team are able to provide at the surgical center.
+As such, recovering penile implant patients would not receive the level of dedicated care and recovery support that Dr. Eid and his team are able to provide at the surgical center.

 Read more about how Dr. Eid’s No-Touch Technique for penile implants drastically reduces the risk of infection.